SSD Benefits and Returning to Work Guidance in Charleston, West Virginia

 Find Out More About Returning To Work

-SSD benefits don’t have to keep you sidelined from working.
-If you have questions about returning to work, talk to West Virginia attorney Shawn Taylor about your options.
-Call 304-932-4619 or send our firm an email to learn more during a free 30-minute consultation.
+SSD benefits do not have to keep you sidelined from working.
+If you have questions about returning to work, talk to Charleston, West Virginia, attorney Shawn Taylor about your options.
+Call 855-969-4648 or send our firm an email to learn more during a free 30-minute consultation.
 We serve clients in West Virginia, Kentucky and Ohio.